 The standard number / Class sizes

 The ‘standard number’ is the number of children the LA considers the school can accommodate.
 The standard number for our school is 15.
 Depending on cohort sizes there may be a mixed reception / Y1 class.
 No infant class can have more than 30 pupils.
-The school will adhere to the ‘standard number’ in each year group unless it is instructed otherwise following appeals to the LA and making reference to exceptions in current local or national legislation.
+In order to balance fluctuations in demand for places, the standard number may be exceeded in some year groups where there is a lower number in the year group on either side.

+Waiting List

+From September 2021, where places cannot be offered in a particular year, a waiting list will operate by which parents can register their interest in a place in an oversubscribed year group.
+If a place should become available, applications will be invited by a set closing date and these will then be assessed against the school’s normal admissions criteria.

 Monitoring and review